+Thank you to our donors and the incredible staff.
 Our voluntary summer camps for Portsmouth Public Schools are offered at no charge to parents with a minimal registration fee.
-Parents will need to provide transportation to and from camp as well as lunch daily.
-Totally funded by STARBASE, each summer camp runs for four consecutive days and includes an exciting field trip.
+Parents provide transportation to and from camp.
 Camps are developed as an expansion of the school year program so that students will continue their engagement in STEM education.
-Approximately 345 students sign up, first come first serve, for the camps targeted to preparation for the next grade level and to support the future activities of the STEM Pathways.

 Watch for news about our STARBASE Summer Camp program.
 Registration usually starts in April.

 LEGO WeDo Robotics Camp (rising 4th graders)

 WeDo Campers travel to the VA Zoo to study animal behavior and habitat.
 They then program robotic animals and create digital dioramas of the animal habitats.

 A secret agent is on the move!
 Somewhere in Old Towne Portsmouth an agent of national security has intelligence information that must be kept secret.
 Clues are hidden in and around the city but can only be decoded by the Code Trekkers!
 How will the Code Trekkers find the clues?
 Campers will employ skills in decoding cyphers to track the secret agent and to learn his/her secrets.

 Eco-Cadets (rising 6th graders)

 Eco-Cadets see green in all that they do!
 Campers explore the local ecosystem and develop expertise as environmental stewards as they kayak, create gyotaku fish printing, test and document water quality, and practice aspects of environmental stewardship.